Horizons-Games/Axolotl-Engine/README.md

 - Ctrl + S to save
 - Ctrl + Z to undo
 - Ctrl + Y to redo
+- F2 to change tone mapping
+- F3 to toggle shadows on/off
+- F4 to toggle VSM on/off
+- F5 to change the rendered buffer texture

 # Note